 When a line marking results in slinks or aligned triples and clues, this result is recorded in parentheses as (slinks, cells reserved) or (cells reserved), without an event code or immediately after one.
 If the hidden triple above had resulted in three slinks and two clues, the 5 free cell list would have been written 5:3ht(3,2)2.
 If instead, it had produced 4 clues and no slinks or aligned triples, the list would read 5:3nt(4).
 If it was 2 slinks and no clues, the list would be 5:3ht(2,0)2.

 np, nt, nq, hp, ht, hq – (naked, hidden)( pair, triple, quad)

 ER – by empty rectangle, an X-chain weak link

 And under the heading BV is the number of bi-value cells (bv) left by line marking.
 Early advanced methods depend on the bv field.

-The rightmost column contains brief descriptions of advanced and extreme methods employed for the solution.
+The rightmost column contains brief descriptions of advanced and extreme methods employed for the solution, and any trial results.
 The order of these methods change in response to results, but generally follows the Order of Battle stages: